You are here

 - Office of Behavioral and Social Sciences Research (OBSSR)— The OBSSR furthers the mission of NIH by emphasizing the critical role that behavioral and social factors play in health, health care, and well-being.
 Established by the U.S. Congress as part of the NIH Office of the Director, its mission is to stimulate behavioral and social sciences research throughout NIH and to integrate it more fully into the NIH research enterprise.

-- Office of Disease Prevention (ODP) — The mission of the ODP is to improve the public health by increasing the scope, quality, dissemination, and impact of prevention research supported by the NIH.
-The ODP fulfills this mission by providing leadership for the development, coordination, and implementation of prevention research in collaboration with NIH Institutes and Centers and other partners.
-The Office coordinates the activities of the Prevention Research Coordinating Committee (PRCC) and participates in disease prevention and health promotion activities, including those associated with the US Preventive Services Task Force, the Community Preventive Services Task Force, and the Healthy People initiative.
-The ODP monitors NIH investments in prevention research and assesses the progress and results of that research; identifies prevention research areas for investment or expanded effort by the NIH; and promotes the use of the best available methods in prevention research and supports the development of better methods.
-The Office also promotes collaborative prevention research projects and facilitates coordination of such projects across the NIH and with other public and private entities; identifies and promotes the use of evidence-based interventions and promotes the conduct of dissemination and implementation research in prevention; and works to increase the visibility of prevention research at the NIH and across the country.
-In addition, the ODP oversees the Tobacco Regulatory Science Program, a trans-NIH collaborative effort with the FDA’s Center for Tobacco Products to conduct research to support regulatory activities for tobacco products.
+- Office of Disease Prevention (ODP) — The mission of the ODP is to improve public health by increasing the scope, quality, dissemination, and impact of prevention research supported by the NIH.
+The ODP provides leadership for the development, coordination, and implementation of prevention research in collaboration with NIH Institutes and Centers and other partners.
+The Office coordinates the activities of the NIH Prevention Research Coordinating Committee and participates in disease prevention and health promotion activities, including those associated with the U.S. Preventive Services Task Force, the Community Preventive Services Task Force, and the Healthy People initiative.
+The ODP systematically monitors NIH investments in prevention research and the progress and results of that research; identifies prevention research areas for investment or expanded effort by the NIH; and promotes the use of the best available methods in prevention research and supports the development of better methods.
+The ODP advances collaborative prevention research projects and facilitates coordination of such projects across the NIH and with other public and private entities; promotes and facilitates tobacco regulatory science and tobacco prevention research; communicates and disseminates prevention research information and resources; and builds and enhances relationships with key stakeholders.
+The activities of the Office are guided by the ODP Strategic Plan.